-iHome D9 review
+iHome D9 full review

 iHome's £100 iD9 (officially called the iD9 Portable App-friendly Rechargeable Speaker System for iPad/iPhone/iPod, but I'll stick with just iD9) is a portable, rechargeable stereo speaker dock for your iOS devices and iPods.
 And despite its affordable price—or, heck, partly because of it—the iD9 is pretty cool.

 The iD9's body is made of black and silver plastic that looks almost like metal.
 The system weighs 3.3 pounds and measures 12.9 inches wide, 2.1 inches tall, and just 4 inches deep.
 You simply place your dock-connector-equipped iOS device or iPod in the iD9's cradle and start rocking out.

 On the front of the unit sit volume buttons to the left and a power button on the right.
 (You can also use your device’s volume controls.)
 The power button illuminates when the iD9 is plugged in or (when running off battery power) powered on; a line of four LEDs to the left of the button indicate the current battery level.
 On the back, you’ll find a connection for the included power adapter, a 1/8-inch (3.5mm) auxiliary input for listening to a non-dock-connector source, and a confusing switch.

 That switch, which iHome calls the Remote Switch, toggles between On and Auto modes.
 In On mode, the iD9 always responds to signals from iHome's optional Rz7 remote control.
 In Auto mode, the iD9 doesn't respond to the remote if the iD9 is running off battery power.
 (The idea here is to keep the remote from accidentally turning on the iD9 when, say, the speaker is packed in your bag.)
 I didn’t test the remote.